delta10/dns-resolution-operator/README.md

 ## Project description

-dns-resolution-operator is a Kubernetes operator that creates API resources with the resolved IP addresses of domains.
+dns-resolution-operator is a Kubernetes operator that creates NetworkPolicies in which egress traffic to a list of domain names is allowed.
+The operator takes care of resolving the domain names to a list of IP addresses.
 This project is in early development with a fully functional alpha release.

-This operator allows users to create an egress or ingress firewall in which certain hostnames (FQDNs) are whitelisted or blocked.
-Another operator, such as Kyverno, can be combined with dns-resolution-operator to create NetworkPolicies containing the resolved IP addresses of a list of hostnames.

-The operator does its best to update resources immediately after the DNS server's cache expires.
-However, creating NetworkPolicies with this method may still cause instability ([see below](#warning-potential-instability)).
-This project is only the first step towards creating a stable long-term solution.
-The next step will be to create a CoreDNS plugin that delivers new uncached records to the operator a few seconds before it refreshes the cache for other clients.
-Once this is done, the road is free to implement FQDN resolution in native Kubernetes NetworkPolicies.
+This operator is best used in combination with the [k8s_cache plugin](https://github.com/delta10/k8s_cache) for CoreDNS.
+This allows the operator to update NetworkPolicies before the Cluster's DNS cache expires.
+Without the plugin, a small percentage of requests to domains with dynamic DNS responses will fail ([see below](#potential-instability)).

 ### Why this project is needed

 Kubernetes [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/) can be used to allow or block ingress and egress traffic to parts of the cluster.
 While NetworkPolicies support allowing and blocking IP ranges, there is no support for hostnames.
 Such a feature is particularly useful for those who want to block all egress traffic except for a couple of whitelisted hostnames.

-[Existing solutions](#alternative-solutions) all have their limitations.
+Existing solutions all have their [limitations](#alternative-solutions).
 There is a need for a simple solution based on DNS, that does not require a proxy nor altering DNS records and that works for any type of traffic (not just HTTPS).
+This solution should also be stable for domains with dynamic DNS reponses.

 dns-resolution-operator is this simple solution.
-All it does is resolve FQDNs and store them in "IPMap" API resources.
-Another operator such as Kyverno can be used to generate native Kubernetes NetworkPolicies using these IP addresses.
-[See the instructions below.](#set-up-an-egress-firewall-using-kyverno)
+All it does is resolve FQDNs, store them in "IPMap" custom resources, and update NetworkPolicies with the resolved IP addresses.

 ### How it works